NASFAA Higher Education Act Reauthorization Priorities — Accomplished Recommendations

 • Eliminate the small business exclusion.

 NASFAA supports counting business assets regardless of the number of employees, and the FM formula already adjusts business equity downward on a sliding scale to protect the income-producing capacity of the asset.
-The FAFSA Simplification Act removes the small business exclusion from the FM formula.
+The FAFSA Simplification Act removed the small business exclusion from the FM formula.

 • Eliminate the exclusion of farm value from assets.